Wisconsin Sikh temple shooting: Perpetrator

 Page had ties to white supremacist and neo-Nazi groups, and was reportedly a member of the Hammerskins.
 He entered the white power music scene in 2000, becoming involved in several neo-Nazi bands.
 He founded the band End Apathy in 2005 and played in the bands Definite Hate and Blue Eyed Devils, all considered racist white-power bands by the Southern Poverty Law Center.

 Page's former step-mother apologized to the Sikh victims and said she had not been in touch with her stepson for the past twelve years, after divorcing his father.
 A former friend described him as a "loner" and said he had talked about an "impending racial holy war".
 According to his neighbors, Page lived alone, rarely left his apartment, and avoided eye contact with them.

 Page legally purchased the handgun used in the shooting on July 28, 2012, at a gun shop in West Allis, Wisconsin.
 Page passed the background checks required, and paid cash for the gun, along with three 19-round magazines.
 The owner of the gun shop said that Page's appearance and demeanor in the shop "raised no eyebrows whatsoever".

 Following the shooting, photographs of Page appeared in media reports showing him with a range of tattoos on his arms and upper body, which were said to show his links to white supremacist organizations.

 Oak Creek Police Chief John Edwards declined to speculate on the motive behind the attack, saying "I don't know why, and I don't know that we'll ever know, because when he died, that died with him what his motive was or what he was thinking."

 Reactions

 President Barack Obama offered his condolences, calling the Sikh community "a part of our broader American family," and ordered flags at federal buildings flown at half-staff until August 10 to honor the victims.
 Obama called for "soul searching" on how to reduce violence.
 Wisconsin Governor Scott Walker and other officials also issued statements of sympathy for the victims of the shooting and their families.
-Nancy Powell, the United States Ambassador to India, attended prayers for the victims at Gurudwara Bangla Sahib in New Delhi.
+Nancy Powell and the United States Ambassador to India attended prayers for the victims at Gurudwara Bangla Sahib in New Delhi.

 Indian Prime Minister Manmohan Singh said that the attack being at a Sikh temple added to the pain, and stated that India stood in support of all peace-loving Americans who condemned the shooting.
 Following the incident, there were vigils as well as some protests against the United States by Sikhs in India.